 Maximum Capacities: the maximum capacity in the main room of the Threshing Barn is 135 persons.
 Between the 3 covered areas surrounding the Threshing Barn we can seat up to 230 guests.

 Car Parking: a designated parking area will be available for the client and their guests, which will be clearly signed.
 All vehicles and their contents must be parked in the designated areas and are parked at the owner’s risk.
-The client shall be responsible for communicated to each of their guests and/or contractors that vehicles and contents are left at their own risk and that the owners do not accept responsibility for any theft or damage howsoever caused.
+The client shall be responsible for communicating to each of their guests and/or contractors that vehicles and contents are left at their own risk and that the owners do not accept responsibility for any theft or damage howsoever caused.
 The client is responsible for ensuring that no vehicles are parked on the main driveway at any point or parked in an area in or around the premises that causes an obstruction for emergency vehicles.

-Closing Time: unless otherwise agreed, events and functions should start closing down at 12am with music being turned down, last orders being taken at the bar at 1.15am with dancing to stop by 1.30am on Saturdays and Wednesdays (on other days the closing time is restricted to midnight).
+Closing Time: unless otherwise agreed, events and functions should start closing down with last orders being taken at the bar, music being turned down at 11.45pm and finishing by midnight on Saturdays and Wednesdays (on other days the closing time is restricted to midnight).

 Assignment: this contract is not assignable by the client to any other party without the prior written consent of the owner (such consent not to be unreasonably withheld or delayed).
 If the client seeks to transfer the booking to a third party the owner shall not be obliged to accept a request to assign or transfer.
 If the owner accepts such a request the owner reserves the right to add to the booking any such special conditions that they deem necessary in order to transfer the booking to a third party.